Examination of voluntary motor skills of the fingers. G

 3. Squint your eyes (“Bright Sun”).

-6. Give the lips the position required for playing a wind instrument.
+6. Give your lips the position required to play a wind instrument.

-7. Pull out the lips as for pronouncing the sound "o".
+7. Extend your lips as if to pronounce the sound “o”.

 8. Puff out your cheeks.